Argyris Adalis

 Also known as ’the red house'

-Michail Katsanis, a descendant of significant landowners and merchants of Mytilene, built his residence in 1906 in the Kioski area of Mytilene.
+Michail Katsanis, descendant of prominent landowners and merchants of Mytilene, built his residence in 1906 in the area of Kiosk, Mytilene

 1906